nooooaaaaah/amLazy/ReadMe.md

 ```

 - **Execute or Edit**: Once you're satisfied with the suggested command copy it to the clipboard for manual execution.

+> I'm always open for feedback or If you want to implement a feature please go ahead